SahithyaKamalapadu99/CronParserApp/ReadMe.md

 ## Compile and Package Using Maven

-To compile and package the application using Maven, navigate to the project directory and run:
+To compile and package the application using Maven, navigate to the project root directory and run:

 ```
 mvn clean compile